python/cpython/Doc/reference/compound_stmts.rst

 When a :keyword:`return`, :keyword:`break` or :keyword:`continue` statement is
 executed in the :keyword:`try` suite of a :keyword:`!try`...\ :keyword:`!finally`
-statement, the :keyword:`finally` clause is also executed 'on the way out.'
+statement, the :keyword:`!finally` clause is also executed 'on the way out.'

 The return value of a function is determined by the last :keyword:`return` statement executed.
-Since the :keyword:`finally` clause always executes, a :keyword:`!return` statement executed in the :keyword:`!finally` clause will always be the last one executed::
+Since the :keyword:`!finally` clause always executes, a :keyword:`!return` statement executed in the :keyword:`!finally` clause will always be the last one executed::